RnsX/react-carousel-two/README.md

 6. Supports infinite option - [Not completed]
 7. Supports scrolling to a selected slide (like go to slide X) - [Yes]

-## Change log:

-1. carousel now provides easier use for displaying content (either images or html)
-2. navigation buttons are now automatically generated based on slide count

 ## Example of use:

 1. Import carousel-container in your app